zeljkoobrenovic/grounded-architecture/_posts/2022-08-02-ea-as-strategy.md

 <br>

-The relationship between IT and business is **inherently dynamic**, where **business needs shape IT solutions**, and **technological advancements influence strategic opportunities**.
-New technology also demands **a shift in management approaches**, as traditional methods may not meet the **unique demands of emerging technologies**.
-Effective alignment requires **integrating processes with systems**, **adapting workflows to leverage technology**, and fostering collaboration between business leaders and IT teams.
-As both domains evolve, **continuous realignment ensures agility**, helping organizations remain competitive and maximize the **mutual value of business and IT**.
+The relationship between IT and business is **inherently dynamic**.
+Business needs shape technology choices, while technological change creates new strategic possibilities.
+Effective alignment therefore requires integrating processes with systems, adapting ways of working, and keeping business leaders and IT teams closely connected.
+As both evolve, they need continuous realignment.

+For this book, that idea matters because Grounded Architecture is not only about running architecture well internally.
+It is also about making architecture useful at the level of business execution.
+This chapter looks at the structural choices that connect architecture to strategy: operating models, flexibility, and the maturity of the relationship between business and IT.

-In business strategy and IT architecture, I often draw inspiration from [*Enterprise Architecture as Strategy: Creating a Foundation for Business Execution*](https://store.hbr.org/product/enterprise-architecture-as-strategy-creating-a-foundation-for-business-execution/8398) by Jeanne W. Ross, Peter Weill, and David C. Robertson.
+In thinking about strategy and architecture, I often draw on [*Enterprise Architecture as Strategy: Creating a Foundation for Business Execution*](https://store.hbr.org/product/enterprise-architecture-as-strategy-creating-a-foundation-for-business-execution/8398) by Jeanne W. Ross, Peter Weill, and David C. Robertson.

-I apply several **core concepts from these works** to shape my understanding of the **interplay between business strategy and IT architecture**:
+Several **core concepts from that work** are especially useful for understanding the relationship between business strategy and IT architecture:

 * **Business Operating Models** define how an organization structures its processes and systems to deliver value.
 These models include ***Diversification***, where units operate autonomously in distinct markets; ***Coordination***, where units share data and resources to enhance collaboration; ***Replication***, with independent units using standardized systems; and ***Unification***, where **tightly integrated processes** ensure **efficiency and strategic alignment**.